-Nerve grafting for digital nerve defect Surgical Technique
+Nerve grafting for digital nerve defect (autograft using medial cutaneous nerve of forearm) surgical technique

 Subscribe to get full access to this operation and the extensive Upper Limb & Hand Surgery Atlas.